Kim Cook, Executive Director

 For more than 15 years, Crystal Courtney has worked in web production, publications, and executive administration for the telecommunications, government, and nonprofit sectors.
 At NCAN, she is responsible for office operations, website management as well as office and event planning.

 Prior to joining NCAN, Ms. Courtney worked for the U.S. Agency for International Development, American Geophysical Union as an Editor's Assistant where she was responsible for editing and managing technical, scientific, and college publications.
 She has also worked for EMC and Verizon in Communications, Internet and Business Services where she was an integral part of developing Home Monitoring and Controls systems, developing vendor partner relationships; and managing and maintaining numerous websites.
-She studied computer science at Prince George’s Community College in Largo, MD, and is completing a bachelor’s degree in business management at the University of Phoenix.
+She studied computer science at Prince George’s Community College in Largo, MD, and is completing a bachelor’s degree in business management.

 Bill DeBaun, Program Analyst